 Stained glass restoration and conservation

-Indeed, we will only do as much documentation as is strictly required by common sense (usually far less than grant-dispensing bodies require).
+Indeed, we will only do as much documentation as is strictly required by common sense.
 This is because paper-work costs time and money, which is often better spent on actual work; and conservation is itself expensive, because it is so painstaking.